 Time and Date offers an ephemeris for any place in the world in handy to use calendar tables.
 I primarily use this app for planning lunar and solar eclipses many years in advance.

-When the moon is near the horizon, it looks bigger and brighter than when it’s high up in the sky.
+When the Moon is near the horizon, it looks bigger and brighter than when it’s high up in the sky.
 This is called the Moon illusion, and it played a part in the idea behind the Blood Moon shot below.

 I saw the eclipse path on TimeAndDate.com.
-That means I knew that the eclipse had already reached totality when the moon rose.
+That means I knew that the eclipse had already reached totality when the Moon rose.
 And that the fully eclipsed Blood Moon would rise in the east.

 TimeAndDate.com gave me the exact time I needed.
 Between the moment I observed the Moon slide out from the cloud cover at 22:50 and the end of totality at 23:13 local time.

 This eclipse might have been the longest in over a century, but I was in quite a hurry.
 I ended up taking a wide-angle shot of sea buckthorn for the foreground.
-Then I combined it with a telephoto shot of the blood Moon to dramatise the end result.
+Then I combined it with a telephoto shot of the Blood Moon to dramatize the end result.

-But there was one key part missing in planning this shoot: The exact point on the horizon where the moon would rise.
+But there was one key part missing in planning this shoot: The exact point on the horizon where the Moon would rise.
 I use another app for Android for exactly this.

 Live-view in Sun Surveyor shows you an overlay of the path a celestial object follows along the sky.
 You can drag the time to the past or future.
-This means you can see where the sun will rise for instance.
+This means you can see where the Sun will rise, for instance.
 That’s fantastic if you want the sun in a very specific area in your photo.

 Sun Surveyor is one of the all-around best landscape apps out there.
 But actually, I find it most useful when planning nightscapes.
 At my resident latitude, the Milky Way is most visible during very particular dates and specific times during the day.